syntaxerror019/miles/content/posts/09-08-25/index.md

 Instead of throwing it out, I decided to create a shop ebay page to make some money.
 Most, if not all of the filament shown is brand new, still in package with the silica gel.
 It has been stored in a cool and dry environment its entire life.
 If you would like to purchase one or more of these specialty filaments for your own printers, we have over 50% off on these spools.
 Feel free to contact me for more information, or if you are local, check Facebook Marketplace to see for yourself!

-As of now, this is what is listed and avaiable:
+As of now, this is what is listed and available:

 <br>